1962 Idaho Vandals football team

 The 1962 Idaho Vandals football team represented the University of Idaho in the 1962 NCAA University Division football season.
-The Vandals were led by first-year head coach Dee Andros and were an independent in the NCAA's University Division.
+The Vandals were led by first-year head coach Dee Andros and were an independent in the University Division.
 Home games were played on campus at Neale Stadium in Moscow, with one in Boise at old Bronco Stadium at Boise Junior College.

 The Vandals suffered an eighth straight loss in the Battle of the Palouse with neighbor Washington State, falling 14–22 in the wet snow at Neale Stadium in Moscow in the season finale on November 17.
 The rivalry game with Montana for the Little Brown Stein was played in Missoula and won by the Grizzlies.